nature theater of oklahoma

 D: Your work is about going deeper in some way always, no?
 Using time to… I don’t know what the phrase is.
 So it’s not inconsistent.

-K: It doesn’t feel inconsistent to me but people are like ‘So you’re giving up on theatre, you’re not doing theatre any more’.
+K: It doesn’t feel inconsistent to me but people are like ‘so you’re giving up on theatre, you’re not doing theatre any more’.
 And I say I feel like we’re making theatre more than ever, but we’re actually digging more into the part of theatre that interests us, which is the making of it and the rehearsal process, not the trying to repeat it night after night.
-That what was so…

 P: I do nothing different than what I did before, except I change one equipment for another and that’s that.
 I still do exactly the same…